 The five tent-only group campsites are located around the outside of the looping road.
 Each site can accommodate a maximum of 15 guests, or a large group can reserve all 5 sites to fit no more than 75 guests.
 Each site is delineated with fencing and is equipped with picnic tables, a grill, lantern posts, and a serving table.
 A bathhouse with flush toilets and showers is located at the upper end of the loop and a vault toilet is located at the lower end of the loop.
-The bathhouse is presently being replaced and is anticipated being available for use beginning in April 2019.
+The bathhouse was replaced during the 2019 season.
 Drinking water is available at each site.
 Food storage lockers are currently not available, but all food must be secured in a locked vehicle.
 Violators are subject to a fine.

 The group camp is located at the upper end of the Sherando Lake Recreation Area near the 7 acre upper lake.
 The group campsites are located around the outer portion of the loop with a large grass field on the interior of the loop for activities and games.
 The open grassy field provides an excellent opportunity for night time star gazing.